💠 Comunitatea Abheda

 We have as a background a state of interiorization.

-We join the palms and thus press them on the chest, under the hollow at the base of the neck, with constant force.
+We join the palms and, thus joined, press them on the chest, under the hollow at the base of the neck, with constant force.
 This is, in fact, Atmanjali Mudra.
 A wonderful mudra that can be practiced in any meditation position, as we can see in the first photo in the article.

 We focus on the state with intensity, amplifying it.

-We maintain the posture for at least 2 minutes.
+Maintain the posture for at least 2 minutes.

--the palms are not positioned strictly on the sternum but are held in the air at a certain distance from the chest
+-the palms are not positioned strictly on the sternum but are held in the air, at a certain distance from the chest

 -lack of inner focus, as indicated.